 Magic damage is almost always associated with an element.
-Non-elemental damage is equivalent to force damage and nothing can be weak or resist it.
-Physical damage is done by weapons unless otherwise noted. general rule of the elements is this: wind is strong against earth, which is strong against lightning, which is strong against water, which is strong against fire, which is strong against ice, which is strong against wind.
+Non-elemental damage is equivalent to force/sonic damage and nothing can be weak or resist it nor can you swap to it if an ability or class feature would allow you to swap elements.
+Non-elemental does not ignore hardness and is treated as an energy source.
+Physical damage is done by weapons unless otherwise noted.
+General rule of the elements is this: wind is strong against earth, which is strong against lightning, which is strong against water, which is strong against fire, which is strong against ice, which is strong against wind.
 Wind is weak to ice, which is weak to fire, which is weak to water, which is weak to lightning, which is weak to earth, which is weak to wind.
 Shadow and holy are both strong against each other and weak to each other.
 See image above for a better understanding.

 If a creature is struck by elemental damage of an element it is weak to, it takes 1.5x the normal damage.
 When a spell of the appropriate element is cast upon the creature and forces a saving throw, the creature suffers a -2 penalty on the saving throw.
 A spellcaster casting a spell of an element that a creature with elemental resistance is weak to, he gets a +2 bonus on his caster level check.